Sound Broadcast Services: Products and services

 The company produced a range of cable head end equipment for multichannel audio distribution.
 These included low power versions of the FMLP2 and FM10 exciters and a 4-channel version called Quadmod.
 Passive combiners were also made with varying numbers of inputs.

 Towards the end of the brand's life, a range of audio interface products were manufactured.
 This product line was sold to the Sonifex company in 2006 and marketed under the ProAVM brand.

-As of 2019, only the RX400 link receiver remains available from Eddystone Broadcast.
+By 2019 only the RX400 link receiver remained available from Eddystone Broadcast.

 The FM30 exciter was a development from the original FM25.
 The main difference being the amplifier module and an uprated mains transformer.
 The FM25 first appeared in 1990.
 The production of these exciters ran for more than 20 years with many hundreds being produced.

 The design of most of the products used sealed cases (no ventilation) and linear power supplies.
 This resulted in very long life, particularly when used in dirty environments.
 The sealed cases meant that the electronics were protected from dirt and corrosion.
 Products such as the exciters, audio failure detectors and radio links remain in regular use around the world, despite being 20–30 years old.